1. Home: Explore careers

 Day-to-day tasks

-• get to know their interests and needs
+• chat with clients and get to know their background, interests and needs

-• support their physical and mental wellbeing through activities
+• support clients to take part in physical and social activities

 Working environment